Here are lots of ideas and information if you would like to reduce your carbon footprint to help tackle climate change and increase biodiversity.

 Reduce, Reuse, Recycle Guide

-This Reduce, Reuse, Recycle Guide was kindly compiled by Dr. Pat Watson in partnership with Hungerford Environmental Action Team motivated by COP26 and David Attenborough’s report of biodiversity loss, greenhouse gas and single use plastic pollution.
+This guide was kindly compiled by Dr. Pat Watson in partnership with Hungerford Environmental Action Team motivated by COP26 and David Attenborough’s report of biodiversity loss, greenhouse gas and single use plastic pollution.

-• How to take a more sustainable approach to your wardrobe…without buying a single thing by Victoria Lochhead from Frankie & Ruby Dress Agency.
+• Sustainable Style Blog by Victoria Lochhead from Frankie & Ruby Dress Agency.

 What we can do to help: